 A country’s level of trade tells how much of its production it exports.
 We measure this by the percent of exports out of GDP.
 It indicates the degree of an economy's globalization.
 Some countries, such as Germany, have a high level of trade—they export almost 50% of their total production.
 The balance of trade tells us if the country is running a trade surplus or trade deficit.
 A country can have a low level of trade but a high trade deficit.
-(For example, the United States only exports 13% of GDP, but it has a trade deficit of over $500 billion.)
+(For example, the United States only exports around 10% of its GDP, but it has a trade deficit of over $600 billion.)

 Three factors strongly influence a nation’s level of trade: the size of its economy, its geographic location, and its history of trade.
 Large economies like the United States can do much of their trading internally, while small economies like Sweden have less ability to provide what they want internally and tend to have higher ratios of exports and imports to GDP.
 Nations that are neighbors tend to trade more, since costs of transportation and communication are lower.
 Moreover, some nations have long and established patterns of international trade, while others do not.